alonsooteroseminario/alonsooteroseminario/README.md

 ## <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hi!
 Welcome to my profile

-I'm a Civil engineering and Full Stack Web Developer, with experience in the Architecture and Construction industry using and implementing BIM standards through Software.
+I'm a Civil Engineer and Full Stack Developer, with experience in Architecture and Construction industry using and implementing BIM standards through Software.

 <details>
 <summary>More about me</summary>
 <br/>
-Through my last few years, I acquired strong skills in the field of software development building desktops Add-ins or Web-based apps for Architecture and Construction companies.<br/>
+Through my last few years, I acquired strong skills in the field of software development building desktop Add-ins or Web-based Apps for Architecture and Construction companies. <br/>
 Motivated, I know how to adapt, I have a sense of responsibility and organization.

 </details>